 Another method to determine when data are ready is to count clock cycles.
 This method is only possible using an external clock because the internal clock oscillator is not observable.
-After synchronization or conversion start, the number of clock cycles is larger compared to the normal conversion data period.
-The initial number of clock cycles is equal to the latency time of the digital filter as listed in the Digital Filter section.
+After synchronization or conversion start, the number of clock cycles of the first conversion increases compared to the normal conversion data period.
+The initial number of clock cycles is equal to the latency time of the digital filter, as listed in the Digital Filter section.